 for the residents of the Queens Parade area in Central Bristol

 We remain concerned that Bristol City Council have still not actioned the promised consultation on parking in this area.
 The Association last year asked for temporary relief for those on the long-term waiting list for permits and whose parking situation has been considerably worsened by the introduction of surrounding residents parking schemes.
-As a result, the Council has temporarily suspended the single yellow lines in Queens Parade.
-However, you are asked to be respectful of this situation.
-If you have a permit please continue to park in the marked bays.
-Please never park more than ONE VEHICLE per household at any one time in these streets.
+PLEASE DO PARK CONSIDERATELY to make use of the limited space.
 Please park close to the other cars and use the space efficiently.
 Please discourage non-residents from parking here.
 Builders vans should not park in the street except for very short periods.
 Thank you for considering your neighbours in this.

 The officers of the Association are elected to serve for one year and can be re-elected at the subsequent AGM.
 There is no limit on the length of time they can serve.
-There is no absolute number of committee members although it is tacitly agreed that six is the optimum number and there are currently six members: Joseph Ottewill (No. 13 Queens Parade - Treasurer), Maggie Weber (No. 10 Queens Parade - Secretary), Matthew Griffith (No. 9 Queens Parade), Mike Birkin (No. 6 Queens Parade), Tom Watts (No. 4 Queens Parade) and Jonathan Hyams (No. 8 Queens Parade - Chair).
+There are currently seven members: CHAIR Paul Shelley (No. 14 Queens Parade), SECRETARY Maggie Weber (No. 10 Queens Parade), TREASURER Joseph Ottewill (No. 13 Queens Parade), Jonathan Hyams (No. 8 Queens Parade), Matthew Griffith (No. 9 Queens Parade), Mike Birkin (No. 6 Queens Parade), and Tom Watts (No. 4 Queens Parade).
 Nominations for committee members are always welcome and will be put to the AGM each March.
 Representation from streets other than Queens Parade and from non-owner-occupiers would be especially welcomed.
-Meetings are held around 4 or 5 times per year.
+Meetings are held around 4 times per year.

 As you may be aware, the time of day for our rubbish collections is somewhat variable.
 It would be a great help if you did not put out black bags overnight as both seagulls and squirrels see these as sources of food and split the bags making the rubbish go everywhere.
 Ideally put all your food waste in the food recycling and no smelly refuse in the black bags at all.